OpenEvalProject/evals/manuscripts/elife-72195/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/72195/elife-72195-fig5-v2.jpg)

-**Figure 5.:** Klf9) functions in radial-glial neural stem cell (RGL) activation and self-renewal RGLs integrate extracellular, experiential signals to exit quiescence, the dominant state, and become activated.Klf9 expression is elevated in quiescent RGLs.
+**Figure 5.:** Klf9 expression is elevated in quiescent RGLs.
 Low levels of Klf9 in RGLs are associated with increased activation.
 Once activated, RGLs lacking Klf9 are biased toward symmetric self-renewal and RGL expansion.
 Translational profiling of RGLs reveals how loss of Klf9 results in downregulation of a program of quiescence and activation of genetic (mitogen, notch) and metabolic (fatty acid oxidation and lipid signaling) programs underlying RGL symmetric self-renewal.
 Candidate differentially expressed upregulated (orange) and downregulated genes (blue) in RGLs following Klf9 deletion are shown here.
 Genes in bold indicate validation by qRT-PCR.

 That Klf9 expression is higher in nondividing RGLs than in activated RGLs is consistent with gene expression profiling of quiescent adult hippocampal RGLs (Bottes et al., 2021; Knobloch et al., 2013; Jaeger and Jessberger, personal communication) and other quiescent somatic stem cells such as satellite cells (Pallafacchina et al., 2010) and NSCs in the subventricular zone (Codega et al., 2014; Morizur et al., 2018; Renault et al., 2009).
 Loss of Klf9 in Gli1+ RGLs resulted in increased RGL activation.
 Based on our clonal analysis of RGL output and in vivo translational profiling, we think that this increased RGL activation reflects maintenance of an activated or cycling state (also discussed later) to support increased symmetric self-renewal (Encinas et al., 2011).